Skip to Content

 There’s no denying that the Dandie Dinmont Terrier loves to have fun.
 They enjoy the company of their humans and thrives when put in the center of attention.
 As such, they’re a carefree and relaxed breed that doesn’t care much for obedience training.

 In addition, the Dandie Dinmont is a very confident.
-In other words, they’re independent dogs with a mind of their own.
+They’re independent dogs with a mind of their own.
 Whatever they fell like doing, they’ll do.
 But at the same time, the Dandie has as much affection as any family dog.

 23. Petit Basset Griffon Vendéen

-The Petit Basset Griffon Vendéen, otherwise known as the PBGV, is a medium-sized dog breed first developed in France.
-They’re known for their always-positive vibe and a friendly demeanor that’ll put a smile on anyone’s face.
+The Petit Basset Griffon Vendéen, otherwise known as the PBGV, is a medium-sized dog breed first bred in France.
+They’re known for their always-positive vibe and a friendly demeanor that’ll certainly put a smile on anyone’s face.

 But despite being cheerful and bright, the PBGV isn’t as “intelligent” as many other dogs.
-It’s not that they’re dumb dogs, but rather, they’re very independent dogs.
+It’s not that the PBGV is a dumb dog, but rather, they’re very independent dogs.
 And while they are naturally eager to please, they aren’t always obedient.

 As a result, PBGVs won’t perform well on an obedience test that measures this specific type of canine IQ.
 In addition, they’re very personal dogs that develop strong bonds with their owners.
 If a random judge is testing them, they may not comply.